Nabtesco (OTCMKTS:NCTKF) Sets New 1-Year High at $38.55

 Nabtesco Co.
-(OTCMKTS:NCTKF)’s stock price hit a new 52-week high during mid-day trading on Monday .
+(OTCMKTS:NCTKF)’s stock price reached a new 52-week high during trading on Monday .
 The company traded as high as $38.55 and last traded at $38.55, with a volume of 0 shares traded.
 The stock had previously closed at $38.55.

 Nabtesco Corp. engages in the manufacture and sale of motion control technology based products.
 It operates through the following segments: Component Solutions, Transport Solutions, Accessibility Solutions, and Others.
 The Component Solutions segment handles the design, manufacture, sale, maintenance and repair of industrial robot parts and equipment for construction machinery.